raspberrypilearning/animated-story/en/step_3.md

 ### Why lazy load?

-Images can have large file sizes and can use most data when you access a webpage.
+Images can have large file sizes and can use a lot of data when you access a webpage.

 When you open a webpage, **all** the images on the page are loaded.
 This can use lots of bandwidth.